 10.10 Bonus Time.
-Employees who have taken no more than three (3) days sick leave for purposes other than bereavement during his/her employment year shall receive three (3) shifts of bonus time hours based on the employee's regular work schedule (eight (8), nine (9), ten (10) or 12 hours) at the time of accrual (employee's hire date), which shall be credited to the employee's bonus leave account.
+Employees who have taken no more than three (3) days sick leave (including FMLA) during his/her employment year shall receive three (3) shifts of bonus time hours based on the employee's regular work schedule (eight (8), nine (9), ten (10) or 12 hours) at the time of accrual (employee's hire date), which shall be credited to the employee's bonus leave account.
 An employee hired after January 1, 1982, may only accumulate 240 hours of bonus time.